venam/2bwm/README.md

     make
     sudo make install

-But prefer installing it from your system's repositories in case it's available.
+Install it from your system's repositories in case it's available.

 Archlinux
 ---------